nldlabs/nlddoc/docs/CLI/init.md

 ### Existing Config

-If `.nlddoc` already exists, nlddoc will:
+If `.fastdocs` already exists, fastdocs will:
 1. Prompt for confirmation
 2. Overwrite only if you confirm "y"
 3. Cancel if you answer anything else